ianfm/syncaroni/README.md

 # Bonus Round: SSH config

-If you know how to set up an ssh config, go you.
-If not, it's pretty easy(ish).
+If you already have an ssh config, go you.
+If not, I've provided the basic version of what I use to login to CAEN servers.

-* As shown in host setup section:
+See file 'config' and put it in `~/.ssh` on your local WSL instance (and your local .ssh if you have it installed on Windows and find it handy)

+Also see references pertaining to rsync, ControlMaster, SSH multiplexing, and ssh-config at the end if you want to learn more.

 # Known Issues